gabstopper/smc-python/smc-monitoring/README.rst

 the SMC UI.

-For example, 'Monitoring' queries (i.e. Connections, Blacklist, Users, etc) do not allow time/date ranges on the query.
-However filters by fields work the same across these and Log style queries.
+For example, 'Monitoring' queries (i.e. Connections, Blacklist, Users, etc) do not allow time/date ranges on the query, however filtering by fields work.
+The same field filtering works in the same way with Log style queries.

 Example of making a basic log query in real time.
 Note the default return format is Table for a cleaner output, assuming this is being run from a command window: